Aliases for CDY1B Gene

 GeneCards Summary for CDY1B Gene

-CDY1B (Chromodomain Protein, Y-Linked, 1B) is a Protein Coding gene.
+CDY1B (Chromodomain Y-Linked 1B) is a Protein Coding gene.
 Diseases associated with CDY1B include Male Reproductive System Disease and Reproductive System Disease.
 GO annotations related to this gene include histone acetyltransferase activity and methylated histone binding.
-An important paralog of this gene is AUH.
+An important paralog of this gene is CDY1.